Blue Rapids City Council

 A vegetation dump site is available for Blue Rapids residents only.
 Key is available at city office.
 Fee: $1 per load with a $5 key deposit.
 Limbs, leaves, garden vegetation only are allowed at this sight.
 All other materials must be taken to the county landfill.

-City-Wide cleanup will be on May 9th.
+The City will have a city-wide pickup for limbs and leaves beginning on/or about May 8th.
+All items to be picked up must be at the curb by 7 a.m.
+May 8th.
+The city will not return to any areas.
 Limbs must be parallel to the curb and leaves must be in bags.
 No branches larger than 6″ in diameter will be picked up by the city.
-The vegetation dump will be open at no charge from May 2nd through May 13th to encourage citizens to take their own limbs, leaves and garden vegetation to the site.
+In addition, the vegetation dump will be open at no charge from May 1st through May 15th to encourage citizens to take their own limbs, leaves and garden vegetation to the site.
+It is important to remember the state allows ONLY limbs, leaves and garden vegetation at the site and the city can be fined if other items are left at the site.
+All other items must be hauled to the county landfill.

 The fire call siren is a steady signal.
 A tornado siren is a three minute up and down signal indicating a tornado has been sighted or is likely to form.
 No all clear signal is given.